FadQode/teks-emo-analysis/README.md

 RoBERTa: A pre-trained transformer model that trained on emotion dataset for emotion classification.
 Gamma: A Generative ai that is fine tuned on counseling dataset to give proper ouput to user

+## OPen With Colab
+Kindly open the ipynb file in this repository and click open in colab on the top cell

 ## Dataset used for this is from:
 https://huggingface.co/datasets/OpenAssistant/oasst1/blob/main/data/train-00000-of-00001-b42a775f407cee45.parquet